rodemann/rodemann.github.io/_pages/research.md

 ---

-> "If we knew what it was we were doing, it would not be called research, would it?"
+> "Science is not a collection of facts, but a constant struggle with the mysteries of nature."
-> -- Albert Einstein
+> -- Judea Pearl

 Thanks for your interest in my research.